-domain lithologies and is associated with the prospective Bird Lake fault system, a large scale thrust fault with offset of up to 50 metres and overlain by appx.
-150 metres of Athabasca sediments.
+a northeast trending regional magnetic low within favourable Wollaston domain lithologies and is associated with the prospective Bird Lake fault system, a large scale thrust fault with offset of up to 50 m and overlain by approximately 150 m of Athabasca sediments.

-During April and May, 2022 geophysical surveys were carried out with 11.53 line-km of DC Resistivity data collection and 10.50 line-km of Small Moving Loop Time Domain Electromagnetics data collection.
-The interpreted responses were weak and no definitive drill targets could be established, however there may still be potential in following up historic (non-Fission) drilling that targeted a possible extension of the Bird Lake fault onto the property from the east.
+In April and May 2022, geophysical surveys were carried out with 11.53 line-km of DC Resistivity data collection and 10.50 line-km of Small Moving Loop Time Domain Electromagnetics data collection.
+The interpreted responses were weak and no definitive drill targets could be established.
+However, potential remains for following up historic (pre-Fission) drilling that targeted a possible extension of the Bird Lake fault onto the property from the east.